TuanManhCao/digital-garden/README.md

 1. Simply writing your content in Obisidian (or your favourite Markdown editor)
 2. Commit your changes and Push it to your Github repo

-If you prefer video content, watch my walk through video here
+If you prefer video content, watch my 📺 [walk through video](https://youtu.be/n8QDO6l64aw) here

 ## Future development